reshmabidikar/reshmabidikar.github.io/2018/10/doublepredicate-interface-example.md

   - "java-8-examples"
 ---

 In this blog post, I will be explaining how the Java 8 functional interface DoublePredicate works.
-To know more about functional interfaces, you can refer [this](https://learnjava.co.in/what-is-a-functional-interface/) blog post.
+To know more about functional interfaces, you can refer [this](https://reshmabidikar.github.io/2019/03/java-8-functional-interface.html) blog post.

-The DoublePredicate interface provides a method called test.
+The `DoublePredicate` interface provides a method called `test`.
 This method accepts a parameter of Double data type and returns a boolean.
-The DoublePredicate interface is a specialization of the Predicate interface.
-While the Predicate interface accepts any data type, the DoublePredicate interface accepts a Double value.
-To see an example of the Predicate interface, refer to [this](https://learnjava.co.in/java-8-predicate-example/) blog post.
+The `DoublePredicate` interface is a specialization of the `Predicate` interface.
+While the `Predicate` interface accepts any data type, the `DoublePredicate` interface accepts a Double value.
+To see an example of the `Predicate` interface, refer to [this](https://reshmabidikar.github.io/2018/10/java-8-predicate-example.html) blog post.

 #### DoublePredicate Example